-Our FGFR candidate, KIN-3248, is designed to address clinically observed genomic alterations in FGFR2 and FGFR3 that drive resistance to current therapies.
-We are evaluating potential FGFR candidates for the treatment of patients with ICC and UC and may eventually expand into other FGFR-driven solid tumors, such as breast cancer.
+Our FGFR candidate, KIN-3248, is a covalent (irreversible) kinase inhibitor, designed to address clinically observed mutations in FGFR2 and FGFR3 that drive resistance to current therapies.
+We are evaluating KIN-3248 for the treatment of patients with ICC and UC and may expand into other FGFR-driven solid tumors, such as breast cancer.